kojoampia/hc-general-dashboard/README.md

 This application was generated using JHipster 7.7.0, you can find documentation and help at [https://www.jhipster.tech](https://www.jhipster.tech).

 This is a "gateway" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
 This application is configured for Service Discovery and Configuration with .
-On launch, it will refuse to start if it is not able to connect to .
+On launch, it will refuse to start if it is not able to connect to.

 ## Project Structure